mushroomlabs/django-activitypub-toolkit/docs/pages/tutorials/getting_started.md

             published=timezone.now(),
             duration=duration,
         )

         # Create the application entry
         entry = cls.objects.create(
             reference=reference,
             user=user,
             entry_type=entry_type,
         )

         return entry
 ```

 This pattern demonstrates the reference-first architecture.
 Generate a reference with a URI.
 Create the ActivityPub context with federated fields like `content`, `published`, and `duration`.
 Create your application model linking to the same reference.
 Both models now share the reference as their connection point.

-The context model fields map to ActivityStreams vocabulary. `content` holds the journal text. `published` marks when it was written. `duration` records how long an activity took, useful for exercise or work sessions. `name` provides an optional title.
+The context model fields map to ActivityStreams vocabulary defined in the `AS2_CONTEXT`.
+The `AS2` namespace provides the vocabulary terms:
+- `content` maps to `as:content` in the JSON-LD output
+- `published` maps to `as:published`
+- `duration` maps to `as:duration`
+- `name` maps to `as:name`

+These mappings are defined in the `AS2_CONTEXT.document` and enable your data to be understood by other ActivityPub servers.

 ## Admin Interface